Acupuncture for children Paediatric acupuncture london

 What does the treatment involve?

 After diagnosing a patient and deciding wich points would be the most suitable, each point is then stimulated with a laser pen for around 20 seconds.
 Usually patients feel virtually nothing during the session because the pure wavelengths of the lasers create no heat or friction.
 The treatment is very safe and non-invasive.

 Laser Acupuncture is good for many of the same conditions as traditional acupuncture, though there are still some situations in which a needle is very much the recommended method.

-But if you or your children would prefer a needle-free option, please let the Kate know and we can discuss a course of treatment.
+If you or your children would prefer a needle-free option, please let the me know and we can discuss a course of treatment.
 The range of disorders that can respond to Laser Acupuncture are immense, from migraines to arthritis, from addictions to menopausal issues.
 All acupuncture patients will be given oriental diagnostics before any treatment begins.

 Paediatric conditions treated with Traditional Chinese Medicine